meltano/meltano/docs/src/docs/environment-variables.md

 ### Read-Only mode

-The disable all modifications from the Meltano UI, you can run Meltano using the *read-only* mode.
+The disable all modifications to the Meltano UI, you can run Meltano using the *read-only* mode.

 ```bash
 # Meltano read-only mode